dishant-yadav/BMI-Calculator/Readme.md

-    **BMI Calculaotor**
+**BMI Calculator**

-    **_A simple webiste wich can calculate and displat the BMI and even display the BMI category of the user and even the functionallity to copy the data to copy the data and reset button to reset the data to blank_**
+**_A simple webiste wich can calculate and displat the BMI and even display the BMI category of the user
+    and even the functionallity to copy the data to copy the data and reset button to reset the data to blank_**